-This guide explains about static IP configuration, which allows you to fix your device IP address.
+This guide explains about static IP configuration, which allows you to fix your device's IP address.

-By default, device uses dynamic IP address which are assigned by the network router and therefore IP address changes over time.
+By default, device uses dynamic IP address which is assigned by the network router and therefore the IP address changes over time.

-To configure static IP address, at the iPad, go to Settings as shown in the image below.
+To configure a static IP address, on the iPad, go to Settings as shown in the image below.

 In the Settings homepage, tap on "Wi-Fi".

 Upon tapping on "Wi-Fi", the screen will show the network that the iPad is connected to.

 Tap on the info icon on the right.

 Upon tapping on the info icon, the screen will show the details of the connected Wi-Fi as the image below.